 Loosen your belt buckles because Italy’s medieval culinary capital is justly famed for its hearty, wholesome cuisine.
 It’s a joy exploring the beautifully preserved old town, and the large student population makes Bologna lively after dark.

 Relaxation is the name of the game in St Lucia, a perfect location for indulging in the art of doing nothing.
 While there’s a fascinating colonial history to explore, most visitors seem content with a good book, an afternoon nap and a candlelit dinner on the jaw-droppingly gorgeous beaches.

 Gold Coast, Australia

-This stretch of Queensland coastline boasts postcard-perfect beaches with thrilling surfing, theme parks, shopping malls, world-class hotels and – in April 2018 – the Commonwealth Games.
+This stretch of Queensland coastline, which hosted the Commonwealth Games in April 2018, boasts postcard-perfect beaches with thrilling surfing, theme parks, shopping malls and world-class hotels.
 It’s only a short drive to quaint villages, national parks, ancient rainforests and the vibrant city of Brisbane.

 Before making financial decisions always do research, or talk to a financial adviser.
 Views are those of our mentors and customers and do not constitute financial advice.